 Next, set the multimeter to DC millivolts (mV).

-Insert the black test probe into the black jack on the rear panel, and the red probe into any of the red jacks.
+Insert the black test probe into the black Ground I jack on the rear panel, and the red probe into the VI red jack.

-Note: The 4 output tubes work in pairs; the left bias control adjust the bias voltage for V1 and V2, while the right control adjusts the bias voltage for V3 and V4.
-While the output tubes can only be adjusted in pairs, a test jack is provided for each individual tube to provide more accurate bias monitoring (e.g. trying to find a faulty tube).
+Note: The 4 output tubes work in pairs; the left bias control adjusts the bias voltage for V1 and V2, while the right control adjusts the bias voltage for V3 and V4.
+Although the output tubes can only be adjusted in pairs, a test jack is provided for each individual tube to provide more accurate bias monitoring (e.g. trying to find a faulty tube).